Make the most of your university experience at UFV by taking advantage of the many services we offer for students.

 UFV counsellors can also assist you with career exploration and planning, study skills, and crisis counselling.

-Contact the Disability Resource Centre if you require academic accommodations to help meet the demands of post-secondary education because of a disability, permanent or temporary.
+Contact the Centre for Accessibility Services if you require academic accommodations to help meet the demands of post-secondary education because of a disability, permanent or temporary.
 Services focus on providing accommodations and information to help meet academic demands while promoting student responsibility and self-advocacy.

 The Financial Aid and Awards team provides valuable information and advice regarding sources of financial aid to support your studies at the University of the Fraser Valley, including provincial loans, grants, bursaries, scholarships, and awards.